 Wine Society and are active in the

 Other interests include computers, boating, music, photography, amateur radio (I'm N4ECU, though inactive), tandem bike riding with my wife, walking, nature, fine dining, and occasional skydiving (well, I skydived once...).

 My family consists of:

-Grandchildren Hayden and Blakely, May 2018
+Grandchildren Hayden, Ariella, and Blakely, December 2018

 We have lived in Raleigh, North Carolina since 1981.
 Previously, we lived in Gaithersburg, Maryland, and the suburbs of Boston, where Kathy and I grew up (in Melrose and Needham, respectively).
 In the past, we used to go back to visit Cape Cod every couple of years, and we spent many vacations at Emerald Isle, NC; but now we spend our weekends at our condo in Belhaven.
 My work in building a high school reunion website and college radio station memories website has renewed some old acquaintances, which I find most delightful.
 If you know me from "those days," send me an email to say hello!